mattybohan/vintage-classifier/README.md

   classifying vintage dresses by decade: 1950s, 1960s, 1970s, 1980s,
   or 1990s.
 This is the sort of classification someone knowledgeable of fashion might make while picking items ("popping tags") at a thrift shop.
-A pretrained Convolution Neural Network was employed to featurize the images collected from Etsy with classification of feature vectors by traditional classification models.
+A pretrained Convolutional Neural Network was employed to featurize the images collected from Etsy with classification of feature vectors by traditional classification models.